 Please note that source and destination will be compared each time a sync is run (in particular, each time the app is launched).

 * If the file is indexed by Spotlight and the “date added” attribute is available and indicates a date later than the last sync date, the file will be copied even if it wasn’t modified after the last sync, which is the desired behaviour.
 Since this attribute is not always available, caution is recommended when moving or renaming files managed by two-way syncs.
-If it isn’t available and you want to add a file that has been modified before the last sync, you’ll have to copy it manually, move the file manually from the delete queue to the add queue by using the or add it while the sync is running in background, otherwise it could be erroneously deleted.
+If the attribute is not available and you want to add a file that has been modified before the last sync, you will have to copy it manually to both the source and destination or add it to the source while the sync is running in background, otherwise it could be erroneously deleted.
 Starting from version 2.4, you can also move a file to be deleted to the copy list and vice versa from the context menu in the confirmation window.

 Starting from version 1.1.4, you can define whether your Mac should go to sleep or shut down after all syncs have completed (requires macOS 10.8 or newer).
 Starting from version 2.4.5, you can define arbitrary scripts to be executed after all syncs have completed.

 To enable the menu items in the status bar menu, please follow these instructions:

 - Open the AppleScript Editor (located in /Applications/Utilities).

 - Create appropriate Applescripts by copying the codes given below into the Editor and saving them, for example, on the Desktop.
 Starting from version 2.4.5, you may create your own scripts with arbitrary filenames.

 - Move the newly created files into “/Users/yourusername/Library/Application Scripts/org.desairem.uSync”.
 You can navigate to the Library folder by opening a Finder window, selecting the menu Go To and, while pressing the ALT/OPT key, selecting the Library menu item.

 - The menu item corresponding to the file you’ve just created is now enabled.

 The sleep script is a file named “sleep.scpt” with the following code:

 tell application "System Events" to sleep